telegdiarmin/Todo-App/README.txt

 This is a simple Javascript to-do app created with learning purposes.
-It changes drasticaly over timeand may be unstable.
+It changes drasticaly over time and may be unstable.